abuseofnotation/abuseofnotation.github.io/temp/timeandcausality.md

 In order to get around it, we humans take pictures of that blob from time to time and then, based on those pictures, we try to interpret it: we circle one spot of the blob and say "This is `A`".
 Then we take another picture and search for where `A` went.
 Or if there are any other instances of `A`.**

-Causality
-===

-0
---

-Causality is in the eye of the beholder i.e. `A ⇒ B` is not a fact about the world, but a mental construct.
-This is so, because `B` is party defined by its internal characteristics but it is party defined as just "the thing that comes after `A`" (if `B` just happens without any sign of `A` before it, to what extend would it still be `B`?).
-In the same way, `A` is partly defined as the thing that comes after some other event.

-1
---

-Let's imagine that we know that `A ⇒ B` and we observe `A` and then observe another event `B'` which resembles `B` in terms of some of its internal characteristics, but is also different in some other characteristics (as all events are different from one another).
-In this case we have two choices:

-- We may presume that because it follows from `A`, `B'` must be some manifestation of `B` and thus expand the definition of `A ⇒  B` to include this new manifestation.

-- We may conclude  that `A` is not actually `A`, but some other event `A'` and thus discover a new fact about the world - `A' ⇒  B'`.

-The first kind of thinking is called dogmatic, the second one - empirical.
-Only when thinking empirically, do we *obtain* information about the world.
-Only when thinking dogmatically are we able to *use* the information about the world that we have gained.

-2
---

-From the previous example we saw that dogmas like `A ⇒ B` are not truths, they are just rules for structuring information.
-One can naively sometimes think of them as true because they mostly "work" i.e. allow us to achieve a given goal or false, i.e. not very useful, but the fact is that they are not - instances that follow a given rule may only follow it by accident, or because we perceive them as following it.
-Instances that don't follow the rule are simply not instances of that rule - no rule is right or wrong.

-3
---

-Natively we may think of `A ⇒  B` as true, because when we perceive `A`, then (in the most cases) we also perceive `B` and it is easier to explain that by postulating causality than to just say it happens by accident (Occam's razor).
-This may lead us to believe that causality is some kind of law that exist in the world, or rather a meta-law, which implies the existence of all kinds of other laws.

-In this case, we would be overlooking the fact that `B` is not a specific state of affairs, it is just a mental image, a pattern *we* begin to search for (given our previous knowledge of `A ⇒  B`) and often find in a mechanism which resembles the key-lock mechanism is cellular biology.
-If we already think that `A ⇒  B` we will see `B` everywhere we see `A` (I am not saying "we see `B` even when it is not really there", but rather that we cannot possibly see anything that *is* there in the way that we see `B` in this example).

 Interlude: proving the causal maxim
 --